DJ Pari

 DJ Pari, born Markus Schmidt, is a German-American DJ, producer and journalist.
 He is mostly known for his collaborations with Soul legends like Marva Whitney, Gwen McCrae, Lyn Collins, The Impressions and James Brown amongst others.

 Life

 DJ Pari is the son of former professional footballer Walter Schmidt.
 Born in Braunschweig, Germany, he began DJing at age 15.
-In 1994, he moved to the United States, first to Phoenix, Arizona, where he spent two years running a club night called The Hip Joint.
-In 1995 he re-located to Los Angeles, California, where he played the club circuit and worked with acts like the Solsonics, Mandrill (band), The Black Eyed Peas, Big Black, Roy Porter (drummer) and many others.
-Around the same time he began opening shows for the Godfather of Soul James Brown and even toured with him for quite some time.
+In 1994, he moved to the United States, first to Phoenix, Arizona, where he spent two years running the club night The Hip Joint.
+In 1995 he relocated to Los Angeles, California, where he played the club circuit and worked with artists like the Solsonics, Mandrill (band), The Black Eyed Peas, Big Black, Roy Porter (drummer) and many others.
+Around the same time he opened for the Godfather of Soul James Brown and toured with him.